Apprenticeship Framework Components

 Learners completing an apprenticeship work alongside experienced staff, gaining job-specific skills while earning themselves a wage.
 They’re also given time for study which is related to their role - this is usually one day a week.
 Depending on their level, apprenticeships take between one and 5 years for learners to complete.

 Each apprenticeship is comprised of several qualifications and elements, the main components of which are outlined here.

 Some apprenticeships will include an individual KBQ (also known as a Technical Certificate or a Technical Knowledge Qualification).
 This includes all the theory and knowledge required for the relevant job role.

 To ensure an apprentice is competent within their field or job role, an assessment is carried out both at the centre and in the workplace.
 This qualification ensures learners have the required skills to do the job.

 Some apprenticeship frameworks have a CQ, which includes both knowledge based and competence based elements, and covers the requirements of both the CBQ and the KBQ.

-To maintain our high standards we’ve set some minimum requirements.
-The minimum requirement for Functional Skills in apprenticeships is English and maths at Level 1 for Intermediate (Level 2) apprenticeships and Level 2 for an advanced (Level 3) apprenticeship.
+To maintain our high standards we have established some minimum requirements.
+The minimum requirements for Functional Skills in apprenticeships is English and maths at Level 1 for intermediate (Level 2) apprenticeships, and Level 2 for advanced (Level 3) apprenticeships.
 For some programmes, completion of an ICT Functional Skills qualification at an intermediate or advanced level may also be required.